Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 4. Encourage your toddler to spend time with others

-One of the reasons your toddler could be glued to your side is because she isn’t used to spending time with others.
+One of the reasons your toddler could be glued to your side is that she isn’t doesn’t have a habit of spending time with others.

-Instead, calmly and confidently explain that daddy is giving her a bath while you do the dishes, or that grandma will take her to the park this afternoon.
-She may feel uncomfortable at first, but over time, she’ll learn to love these moments with other people.
+Instead, calmly and confidently explain that daddy is bathing her while you do the dishes, or that grandma can take her to the park this afternoon.
+She may feel uncomfortable at first, but over time, she can learn to love these moments with other people.

 5. Be where you need to be